 It’s Not a New Topic

-A common refrain by Washington residents is a call to combine all of Washington’s school districts into one large unit district.
-The concept of consolidation is not a new one in our area and has been put into practice many times in our history.
+A common refrain among Washington residents is a call to combine all of Washington’s school districts into one large unit district.
+The concept of consolidation is not new in our area and has been implemented many times in our history.

 1940s: There were at least fourteen school districts in Washington Township.
-Late in that decade there was a push from Tazewell County to consolidate the 141 County school districts down to 25, including merging all of Washington Township’s schools into one district.
-This was a grand plan which did lead to many consolidations in the area.
-Washington did not consolidate into one district, but in 1948 six districts: Stormer, Cottonwood, Pleasant View, Green Ridge, Franklin, and part of the Jefferson school district all consolidated to make one larger school district to be called Pleasant View.
+Late in that decade, there was a push from Tazewell County to consolidate the 141 County school districts down to 25, including merging all of Washington Township’s schools into one district.
+This was a grand plan that led to many consolidations in the area.
+Washington did not consolidate into one district, but in 1948, six districts: Stormer, Cottonwood, Pleasant View, Green Ridge, Franklin, and part of the Jefferson school district all consolidated to make one larger school district called Pleasant View.

 1951: Washington Township added a school district.
 A faction of residents from District 50 broke off in a dispute and formed the Hollands Grove School District.